Four Terminal Commands I'd Like You to Run Before Handing Off From Claude Code to Humans (Mostly for macOS)

 open https://github.com/orgs/{org}/projects/{id}/views/{view_id}

 It copies the deliverable to the clipboard while opening the destination page in the browser.
-It's subtly convenient to have everything set up so I just need to paste.
+It's subtly convenient that it prepares everything so I just need to paste.

 gh (GitHub CLI) is a tool for operating GitHub from the command line.
-While widely used for PR creation and Issue management, in this blog's context, the "open in browser" subcommands and flags are particularly useful.
+While widely used for various GitHub operations like creating PRs and managing issues, in this blog's context, the "open in browser" subcommands and flags are particularly useful.

 I frequently use the following: